sp-1410/Dialogue-Extraction/prompts.md

 This document contains the main prompts/questions I used while developing the Dialogue Timeline solution.
 I started with a simple baseline, tested it on the reference video, identified issues from the actual results, and then used those observations to decide what to improve.

 ---
-## Prompt 0- Collection of Prompts
-I need a collective list of prompts, that i have used in this chat, so i can collect the prompts in the order of how i initially approached the solution, the analysis and finally the solution arrived.

 ## Prompt 1 — Understanding the Problem